 How much debt do you need to enter a Trust Deed

-Typically anybody with £10,000 or more of unsecured debt would be applicable for a trust deed in Scotland.
+Typically anybody with £5,000 or more of unsecured debt could be applicable for a trust deed in Scotland.

 How much are my monthly payments to a Trust Deed?